Dirty paws. Funky smells. Pet hair everywhere! Keeping a home clean when you have a dog can be challenging. But it's not impossible.

-How often should you wash your dog?
+How often should you bathe your dog?
 At least once a month but before doing so consult with your veterinarian.
-For the record, I bath Rex one to two times per week.

 Here's another grooming tip.
 You already know how filthy and germy the local park, sidewalks, and streets are in your area.
 But you may not be aware that when you walk your dog, his paws will track those outdoor nasties all over your home.
 Worse, the pollution can make your dog sick if he licks it.

-What to do?
 Wiping your dog's paws with a clean damp rag as soon as you enter the home helps.
-Even better, I trained my dog to jump in the tub after every walk so I can rinse his paws with a handheld shower head — If he pooped while outside, I also give his butt a quick rinse to remove anything left over.
-Afterward, I pat him dry.
-Here's how you can teach your dog to like the tub.Continue to 5 of 6 below.
+Even better, try training your dog to jump in the tub after every walk so you can rinse the paws with a handheld showerhead and pat dry.

 Dog Proof Your Space